Zillow asks court for restraining order to restore MRED data feed

 The impasse between Zillow and Midwest Real Estate Data (MRED) appears to remain firmly in place following the Chicagoland MLS's May 20 decision to cut listing data feeds to the search giant.

-Today, Zillow filed a motion asking an Illinois District Court for a temporary restraining order to "immediately reinstate" the portal's access to MRED's listing feeds and prevent the MLS and Compass from furthering their alleged "group boycott conspiracy" against Zillow.
+On May 21, Zillow filed a motion asking an Illinois District Court for a temporary restraining order (TRO) to "immediately reinstate" the portal's access to MRED's listing feeds and prevent the MLS and Compass from furthering their alleged "group boycott conspiracy" against Zillow.

 The motion refers to MRED as "the monopolist multiple listing service in Chicagoland" and describes its move to terminate Zillow's access to the MLS's listing feeds as a "dramatic and unprecedented decision."